gustavopinto/gustavopinto.github.com/_pages/about.md

 Dr. Gustavo Pinto is an assistant professor at the Federal University of Pará (UFPA), Brazil.
 Dr. Pinto holds a PhD in Software Engineering from the Informatics Center at the Federal University of Pernambuco (UFPE).
-He works in intersection between people and code.
+He works in intersection between people and code, and has published over 60 research papers.
-He is a CNPq researcher (level 2) and, since 2020, he is serving as a (co-)Editor-in-Chief of the Journal of Software Engineering Research and Development (JSERD).
+He is a CNPq researcher (level 2).
+Since 2020, he is serving as a (co-)Editor-in-Chief of the Journal of Software Engineering Research and Development (JSERD).

 ## Research highlight

 - He (co-)authored [60+ research papers](/publications) in peer reviewed conferences and journals.
+- His work o [DevOps adoption](http://gustavopinto.github.io/lost+found/jss2019.pdf) was named the [paper of the year](https://www.journals.elsevier.com/journal-of-systems-and-software/news/jss-2019-paper-of-the-year) (over 1,200 submissions) by the staff of the Journal of Systems and Software.
 - His work on [energy-aware developers](http://gustavopinto.github.io/lost+found/msr2014.pdf) is the [most cited](https://medium.com/@csindexbr/top-10-most-cited-software-engineering-papers-by-brazilian-professors-2598a2d1954e) Brazilian software engineering paper indexed by [CSIndexBR](http://csindexbr.org/).
 - He won three best papers awards ([ICSE-SEET'19](https://twitter.com/rmmilewi/status/1134445184111058947), [MSR-Challenge'17](https://twitter.com/msrconf/status/866378622596247553), and [VEM'17](http://gustavopinto.github.io/lost+found/vem2017.pdf)), and received one nomination to the best paper ([ESEM'18](https://twitter.com/gustavopinto/status/1050511483304640512)).
 - He received one distinguished reviewer award for [SCAM'19](https://twitter.com/gustavopinto/status/1178806201078943746).